Software Engineering Degree

 - If you choose the thesis track, you work independently with a thesis director to conduct in-depth research on a software engineering topic relevant to your professional plans.

-- If you choose the capstone track, you work in teams in a classroom setting to define an architectural model and a project plan, then implement a system.
+- If you choose the capstone track, you work in teams to define an architectural model and a project plan, then implement a system.

 - Graduate with your Harvard degree.
 You participate in the annual Harvard Commencement, receiving your Harvard University degree: Master of Liberal Arts (ALM) in Extension Studies, field: Software Engineering.